oscarvanderheide/qmricolors/README.md

 ## Available Colormaps

-- **lipari**: A blue-to-white colormap suitable for quantitative MRI visualization
+- **lipari**: A scientifically-optimized colormap for quantitative MRI visualization
-- **navia**: A red-to-white colormap suitable for quantitative MRI visualization
+- **navia**: A scientifically-optimized colormap for quantitative MRI visualization

+These colormaps were designed based on perceptual uniformity principles and extensive testing for quantitative medical imaging, as described in [Fuderer et al. (2024)](https://pubmed.ncbi.nlm.nih.gov/39415361/).

 ## Customizing Colormaps